Top 10 American Civil War Historical Sites

 Richmond, Virginia

 Virginia was one of the South’s largest industrial states with an enormous population to fill the ranks.
 After secession, they used Richmond as the Confederate States of America’s capital.
-The city became the center of politics, wartime manufacturing, prisoner of war camps, hospitals, and cemeteries.
+The city became the center of politics, wartime manufacturing, prisoner-of-war camps, hospitals, and cemeteries.

 The Richmond area battlefields witnessed the rise and fall of the Confederacy from the Seven Days’ Battles to Cold Harbor.
 After the siege of Petersburg, on April 3, 1865, the Confederate capital fell into Union hands.

-Today, the White House of the Confederacy, Chimborazo Hospital site, and the American Civil War Museum at Tredegar are some of the museums to see.
+Today, the White House of the Confederacy, the Chimborazo Hospital site, and the American Civil War Museum at Tredegar are some of the museums to see.

 Appomattox Court House, Virginia